Slautin/samplenaming/README.md

 2. query_by_key_value_in(key, value, reset_df=False), key: keyword in SNSummary, value: value string is part of key value of database
 3. query_by_qrstring(value), value: qrstring

-The query_by_ids(sids), where sids are a list of sample IDs, is querying your results based on sids.
+The query_by_ids(sids), where sids are a list of sample IDs, is querying your results based on sample id.
 No returns.